openfl/lime.openfl.org/_docs/getting-started/choosing-a-code-editor.md

+---
-# Choosing a Code Editor
+title: Choosing a Code Editor
+---

 After installing Lime or OpenFL, selecting the right integrated development environment (IDE) or code editor can greatly enhance your coding experience.
 While you can technically write code with a basic text editor, a quality IDE provides features like code completion, build shortcuts, and debugging tools, which are invaluable for efficient development.